Jenni McCord 703-259-1779

 The final Gainesville traffic switch is scheduled to occur this summer with the completion of all ramps connecting Linton Hall/Route 55 to Route 29.

 The Virginia Department of Transportation’s $230 million Gainesville Improvements project is scheduled for completion this summer.
-For more information about the project, visit the project page.

 Follow VDOT Northern Virginia on Twitter: @vadotnova